Tiwariji-07/wm-rn-storybook10/components/WmButtonGroup/docs/overview.md

 # Overview

-The ButtonGroup component is a foundational UI element that organizes multiple related buttons into a cohesive, visually grouped container.
-This component is essential for mobile applications where users need to select from multiple options or perform related actions, such as filter controls, navigation tabs, or action toolbars.
-By grouping buttons together, it provides clear visual hierarchy and improves the overall user experience through consistent spacing and alignment.
+The **Button Group** component is a container widget that organizes a set of buttons into a cohesive group for better visual presentation and management.
+It provides a clean way to display related actions together, making the interface more intuitive and organized.

-ButtonGroup extends the BaseProps class and offers flexible layout options to accommodate various design requirements across different mobile interfaces.
-It provides a clean, accessible way to present multiple interactive elements while maintaining proper touch targets and visual consistency throughout your application.
+Button groups are particularly useful when you need to present multiple related actions for a single entity, such as media controls (play, pause, stop) or editing operations (edit, delete, share).
+The buttons can be arranged either horizontally or vertically based on your layout requirements.

 ## Features

-- **Flexible Layout Options** - Supports both horizontal (default) and vertical button arrangements through the `vertical` prop
+- **Flexible Layout**: Support for both horizontal and vertical button arrangements
-- **Child Component Integration** - Accepts multiple button children through the `children` prop for versatile content composition
+- **Visual Grouping**: Buttons are visually connected as a single unit
-- **Loading State Support** - Built-in skeleton loading functionality with customizable dimensions via `skeletonheight` and `skeletonwidth`
+- **Responsive Design**: Adaptive display based on device size and orientation
-- **Accessibility Ready** - Includes proper identification and naming through `id` and `name` props for screen readers
+- **Skeleton Loading**: Built-in loading state with customizable skeleton dimensions
-- **State Management** - Provides `disabled` and `show` props for controlling component interactivity and visibility
+- **Touch Effects**: Configurable touch feedback for better user interaction
-- **Custom Styling** - Extensive theming support through `styles` and `classname` props for brand consistency
+- **Conditional Display**: Show/hide based on device type or other conditions
-- **Mobile Optimized** - Designed with touch-friendly interactions and responsive behavior for mobile devices
+- **Accessibility**: Full support for disabled states and screen readers